Woolution

 The aim of the initiative

-• Increased resilience, self-sufficiency, and preparedness in textile materials
+• Increased resilience, food security, and preparedness.

-• Contributing to Net Zero 2040 and a more circular society
+• Contributing to Net Zero 2040 and a more circular society.

-• New jobs in rural areas and increased profitability for wool producers
+• New jobs in rural areas and increased profitability for wool producers.

 Related press releases